Sidney Kimmel

 Sidney J. Kimmel (born January 16, 1928) is an American businessman, philanthropist, and film producer.
-He is ranked number 2141 in the Forbes list of the richest people alive in 2021.
+He is ranked 2141st in the Forbes list of the richest people alive in 2021.

 Personal life

 Kimmel was born into a Jewish family in Philadelphia, Pennsylvania, the son of a cab driver.
-He attended Temple University.
+He attended Temple University, but did not graduate.
 He now lives in California with his wife Caroline Davis, the former wife of Leonard Tose.
 Kimmel is featured on Old Jews Telling Jokes.

 Kimmel and his wife bought Johnny Carson's former estate, a property that sits on the Point Dume promontory in Malibu, California, in 2007 for $46 million.